thmasTangCN/Balancics/README.md

 ## 📜 Licence：
 This book is licensed under： CC BY-NC-ND 4.0 .
-You are free to share this book, but you may not use it for commercial purposes, nor may you modify or adapt it in any way.
+You are free to share this book, but you may not use it for commercial purposes, nor may NOT modify or adapt it in any way.

 ***